Mixed Greens Salad

 Ingredients for mixed greens salad: romaine lettuce, red onion, cherry tomatoes, grated carrot, cucumber, arugula, and spinach.

-• Romaine, spinach, and arugula: I like to finely chop the romaine but leave the spinach and arugula leaves whole!
-You can also get a pre-made leafy green mix from the salad section in the grocery store.
+• Mixed greens: I like the combination of romaine, spinach, and arugula.
+I finely chop the romaine, but leave the spinach and arugula leaves whole.
+You can use any combination of greens you like, or get a pre-made leafy green mix from the grocery store to save time.

 Salad ingredients in a large glass serving bowl.